keithaumiller/thetruthperspective/.github/instructions/instructions.instructions.md

 Skip giving "Immediate Fix:" solutions
-Instead, focus on the fix for the codebase.
-Code is tested on the server, not locally in the workspace.
 Always generate the commit and push commands for the code changes after changes are generated and applied to the workspace.
 Do not include curl commands or testing commands just commit and push commands
 Always highlight which file is recomended to update.
 Always include the ARCHITECTURE.md and README.md files in the context.